FAIRChemistry/animl-specification/README.md

 # AnIML specifications

-This repository implements thr original AnIML XSD specification as [markdown data model](https://github.com/FAIRChemistry/md-models) to make use of code generation tools.
+This repository implements the original AnIML XSD specification as [markdown data model](https://github.com/FAIRChemistry/md-models) to make use of code generation tools.

 ## Usage